aibasel-teaching/krummstab/README.md

 ```
 krummstab collect sheet01
 ```
 This will create a zip archive in every feedback directory containing the feedback for that team.
-Additionally, a semicolon-separated list of all points is printed.
-This can be useful in case you have to paste the points into a shared spreadsheet.
-The names are there to be able to double-check that the rows match up.
 A json file containing the individual points per student is also generated.

 In case you need make changes to the markings and rerun the collection step, use the `-r` flag to overwrite existing feedback archives.
 When using Xournal++